 Holding Back and Self-Criticism

 We sometimes observe that senior women hesitate to try new things.
-Some people try them, but give them up because they cannot see things clearly by long-sighted eyes and cannot manipulate objects with their weakened muscles.
+Some people try them, but give them up because they cannot see things clearly with long-sighted eyes and cannot manipulate objects with their weakened muscles.
 The increase in body immobility leads them to lower their self-confidence.

 Memory Decline